MajkiiWasTaken/GPush/README.md

 gp lorem
 ```

-If the repository contains changes, GitPush asks for a commit message:
+If the repository contains changes, GPush asks for a commit message:

 ```text
 Commit message: Fixed ethernet receiver